sanchaya/apmalathi/README.md

-# GTN Digital Kannada Books
+# A.P.
+Malathi Digital Kannada Books

-GTN Digital Kannada Books is a showcase of the #ServantsOfKnowledge project works @Sanchaya & @SanchiFoundation
+A.P.
+Malathi Digital Kannada Books is a showcase of the #ServantsOfKnowledge project works @Sanchaya & @SanchiFoundation

 Check it out : https://sanchaya.org & https://sanchifoundation.org